-Thinking of earning a degree in healthcare management?
+Thinking of earning a degree in health administration/management?
 You may be wondering about how much you can make in your first job and beyond.
 Healthcare management and administration positions have potential for good salaries and demand for the position is expected grow in the future (see below).

 As of May 2020, the average annual salary for healthcare managers was $118,800 per year ($57.12 per hour) nationally, according to the Bureau of Labor Statistics (BLS).*

 Keep in mind this median value is not a typical starting salary you can expect straight out of school.
 That kind of annual pay comes with years of experience in healthcare management (and in many cases, a master’s degree).
 Wages and salaries will vary depending on the local job market and your qualifications—someone with an MBA in Healthcare Management will likely earn more than someone with a bachelor’s degree.